AIBappa/MartinStarter/README.md

 Log
 - Can see some water bodies and landuse probably figures in there.
 Perhaps need a style.json file.
 - Can see names, but it still does not look  like a map.
 Baseline startercode 2
-- Startercode4 refers to .mbtiles map generated from planetiler, but nothing on screen.
-Where is everyone?
+- Startercode4 refers to bhutan9.pmtiles map generated using Tilemaker using openmaptiles configuration specified at the following links: https://github.com/systemed/tilemaker/tree/master/resources